sloretz/TreadI/docs/reference/use-personal-access-token.md

 parent: Reference
 ---

-TreadI needs to make API requests on your behalf in order to load issues and pull requests.
+In order to load issues and pull requests, TreadI needs to query Github's API on your behalf.
-The default authentication method uses TreadI's [Github App](https://docs.github.com/en/apps/overview).
+By default you authenticate through TreadI's [Github App](https://docs.github.com/en/apps/overview).
-However, this only gives TreadI read access to public repositories.
+However, **this only gives TreadI read access to public repositories**.

-If you want to use TreadI with private repositories, then you must use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+If you want to use TreadI with private repositories, then you must give TreadI a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ## Create a personal access token